XUV fluorescence as a probe of laser-induced helium nanoplasma dynamics: Results and Discussion

 The vertical displacement of the emission source point from high-lying Rydberg states and the tail of low-energy fluorescence lines towards larger nozzle distances share a common origin.
 It is due to cluster disintegration driven by Coulomb and hydrodynamic forces.
 Their rapidly increasing net charge in the course of massive energy deposition and outer ionization accompanied by the continuously increasing temperature of quasifree electrons drives the cluster expansion.
 This results in individual ions gaining up to several keV of kinetic energy.
-In between the thermal population of a $p$-state by a quasifree electron and its radiative transition to the $1s$-state the ion moves a distance away from the IR laser focus.
-Accordingly, the length of the tail should scale with the lifetime of the electronically excited state, i.e. the $n$-quantum number of the populated $p$-state.
+In between the population of low-energy $p$-states by frustrated tunneling ionization\,\cite{PhysRevLett.101.233001,Landsman_2013,PhysRevLett.110.203002,PhysRevA.94.013417,PhysRevLett.118.013003,Nature.12.620} or direct multi-photon excitation\,\cite{PhysRevLett.117.203001,Nature.11.252,PhysRevA.95.041401} during the laser-plasma interaction and its radiative transition to the $1s$-state an ion with keV kinetic energy moves a distance away from the IR laser focus.
+Accordingly, the length of the tail should scale with the lifetime of the electronically excited state, i.e. with the third power of the $n$ quantum number of the populated $p$-state.
+Note that corresponding tails in fluorescence lines emitted from a beam of atomic He (Fig. 2a) are missing, because compared to the cluster ion emitters, which move at high speed, an illuminated beam of atomic He emits fluorescence essentially in rest.

 Qualitatively, we find exactly this behavior in our experiments as shown in Fig\,\ref{fig:long_tails_p-lines}, where the normalized vertical profiles of all detected fluorescence bands from illuminated clusters are plotted.
 The higher-lying $p$-state emission spectra do indeed show longer tails than the lower-lying ones.
 According to the literature, their lifetime vary from 374\,ps for the $3p$-state to 3.2\,ns for the $6p$-state\,\cite{doi:10.1063/1.3077727}.
 Thus, the electronically excited ions with keV kinetic energy from the disintegrating cluster have more time to move away from the nozzle before radiative decay takes place.
 We note in passing that the long tails of the lower-lying fluorescence lines, as well as the general shape of the high-lying broadband Rydberg emission are asymmetric with regards to the vertical axis, although the Coulomb explosion and hydrodynamic expansion that causes these dynamical processes is isotropic in nature.
 A possible and straight forward explanation is simply that closer towards the nozzle the ion and atom density markedly increases, which significantly enhances self-absorption.
 The effect might block the light emitted by ions that are pushed towards the nozzle by the Coulomb explosion resulting in the asymmetry we detect in Fig.\,\ref{fig:Z-Scan-Distribution}.